WebDaD/lib-log/README.md

 # log.js

-A real simple logger application
+A real simple logger application.
+May Optional Log to A File and / or a Graylog-Server

 ## Installation